 65. Join master magicians Ollie Collins & AJ De Luca for The Showmen Christmas Spectacular at BAWA Leisure, Filton, for a spellbinding show filled with grand illusions, mind-boggling magic, chucklesome comedy, special effects and sensational showgirls (9 Dec).

 66. Let kids get messy making all kinds of Christmas tree decorations, gingerbread biscuits and other Christmas surprises in a special Gingerbread Cooking it!
 Baking class.
 (14 Dec).

 Giddy up, let’s go on a festive day trips from Bristol

-67. Wander in glittering forests, through glowing lanterns and past laser-lit historic buildings and experience a magical festive feast for the senses at a Christmas light festival near Bristol – I’ve rounded up four of the best here.
+67. Wander in glittering forests, through glowing lanterns and past laser-lit historic buildings and experience a magical festive feast for the senses at a Christmas light festival near Bristol – I’ve rounded up six of the best here.

 68. Inspired by US writer Clement Clarke Moore’s poem, ‘Twas The Night Before Christmas’, the American Museum & Gardens near Bath have created a very colourful Christmas, with trails, wreath making, St Nick and a festive fair (28 November – 22 December).